+'''

-$carry_rippler() \rightarrow Iterator[chess.Bitboard]$
+carry_rippler() \rightarrow Iterator[chess.Bitboard]

 Iterator over the subsets of this set.

-$mirror() \rightarrow chess.SquareSet$
+'''

+'''

+mirror () \rightarrow chess.SquareSet

 Returns a vertically mirrored copy of this square set.

-tolist() → List[bool]
+'''

+'''

+tolist () \rightarrow List[bool]

 Converts the set to a list of 64 bools.

+'''

+classmethod ray (a: chess.Square, b: chess.Square) $\rightarrow$ chess.SquareSet All squares on the rank, file or diagonal with the two squares, if they are aligned.

-classmethod ray (a: chess.Square, b: chess.Square) \rightarrow chess.SquareSet classmethod between (a: chess.Square, b: chess.Square) \rightarrow chess.SquareSet classmethod from_square(square: chess.Square) $\rightarrow chess.SquareSet$
+classmethod between (a: chess.Square, b: chess.Square) $\rightarrow$ chess.SquareSet classmethod from\square (square: chess.Square) $\rightarrow$ chess.SquareSet Creates a SquareSet from a single square.